OfflineIMAP/offlineimap/docs/MANUAL.rst

         storing messages.
 Such files can be written to windows partitions.
 But you will probably loose compatibility with other programs trying to read the same Maildir.
-      - Exclamation mark was choosed because of the note in http://docs.python.org/library/mailbox.html
+      - Exclamation mark was chosen because of the note in http://docs.python.org/library/mailbox.html
       - If you have some messages already stored without this option, you will have to re-sync them again